- Featured Modules

 If employees provide their own equipment, it is the employer’s responsibility to ensure that the safety equipment is adequate and properly sanitized.

 One of the most basic duties of healthcare providers is to handle patients in order to provide medical treatment.
 And since that is such a significant responsibility (with so many added risks if a person is injured or sick) OSHA has extensive regulations on the topic.

 This is also a significant risk for workers as well.
 In fact, in 2017, nursing assistants had the second highest number of cases of musculoskeletal disorders.
 These injuries are typically due to overexertion when attempting to lift and transport patients.

-OSHA has compiled extensive resources for hospitals to develop and implement safe patient handling through different tools like patient management software, healthcare training, compliance and risk assessments, policies, and procedures to ensure the safety of the patient and the healthcare worker alike.
+OSHA has compiled extensive resources for hospitals and medical practices to develop and implement safe patient handling through different tools like patient management software, healthcare training, compliance and risk assessments, policies, and procedures to ensure the safety of the patient and the healthcare worker alike.

 Hospitals encounter infectious diseases on a daily basis.
 As an employer, your job isn’t just to keep your patients safe but to protect your employees against health hazards brought on by exposure to infected patients.
 Infectious diseases are primarily transmitted in three ways:

 Let’s say, for example, that you’re dealing with seasonal flu.
 It’s not as scary as Ebola, but your workers still should not have to go home with seasonal flu every day.
 Like other workers, healthcare workers are entitled to:

 As such, healthcare workers should always be provided with sanitizing materials and personal protective equipment, such as gloves and masks, when dealing with patients who have infectious diseases.

 Hospitals should also take appropriate steps to ensure the disease is not transmitted to others, including sanitation and appropriate containment measures (depending on the disease in question).